solenopsys/reintegration/docs/frameworks/detonation/readme.md

 ### Architect
 Built upon computational
-microkernels, high-performance queues, and task routing using Directed Acyclic Graphs (DAGs).
+ComputSets, high-performance queues, and task routing using Directed Acyclic Graphs (DAGs).
 At its core, Detonation utilizes a proprietary implementation of DAGs for data stream processing.